sam-hatley/Getting-and-Cleaning-Data-Course-Project/README.md

 sub_train <- read.table("./data/train/subject_train.txt")
 ```

 At this point, we have six data frames with the raw data.
-I also want to import _features.txt_ to add context to the data and make it easier to work with down the line:
+I also want to import _features.txt_ to add context to the data and make it easier to work with down the line.
+This labels our data, and the names they've given us are descriptive enough to tell what kind of data we're looking at and it's purpose- the labels aren't _pretty_, but that's not a requirement here.
 ```R
 feats <- read.table("./data/features.txt",col.names = c("id","feature"))
 ```